Sharp top in Southern California for nurse satisfaction

 “It’s difficult to see any patient in this situation, especially someone so young,” says Dr. Simpson, a trauma surgeon.
 “We all hoped for the best, but we knew he would be facing significant challenges.”

-Noah underwent complex spine surgery at Sharp Memorial, performed by neurosurgeon Dr. Sassan Keshavarzi, then continued his recovery for a few weeks at the Sharp Allison deRose Rehabilitation Center.
+Noah underwent complex spine surgery at Sharp Memorial, performed by Dr. Sassan Keshavarzi (formerly at Sharp), then continued his recovery for a few weeks at the Sharp Allison deRose Rehabilitation Center.
 When he left Sharp, Noah returned to his hometown in Georgia to be closer to family.

 A few months later, Noah reached out with remarkable news: He was walking again, something his doctors had to see in person to believe.